-You’ve chosen your wedding date, set your budget, booked your venue and now you need to choose your suppliers.
-It might seem an overwhelming and all-consuming task, but finding the right suppliers that fit your budget and wedding style is an important part of wedding planning.
+You’ve set your wedding date, worked out your wedding budget and booked your venue.
+Now the next step is choosing your supplier team – this might be overwhelming and an all-consuming task, but choosing the right suppliers that fit within your wedding budget, and are the right fit for your wedding style, is a hugely important part of wedding planning.

 The type and style of wedding you are having will determine which suppliers you will need – if your venue is full service, such as a hotel or country house, the caterer and tables and chairs, for example, will likely be included in the package you book, so you may not need to find suppliers for these elements of your wedding.